SANTA CLARA — The 49ers haven’t seen rookie cornerback Ambry Thomas make a lot of plays since taking over as the starting cornerback two games ago.

 Thomas, however, was thrust into action when Emmanuel Moseley was lost to a high ankle sprain.
 Moseley might not be back until the playoffs, the trade deadline has long passed and so Thomas has been thrust into action.
 Even after the struggles against Cincinnati, Thomas stayed in the lineup even though Johnson had returned as the 49ers restricted the veteran to special teams snaps.

 The way the 49ers’ schedule is set up, opposing wideouts aren’t a huge issue.
 The Titans brought in Julio Jones to pair with A.J.
-Brown, but Jones is hurt and played in only eight games.
-Brown has played in just 10 games.
-The Titans have been predominantly a smash-mouth team.
+Brown, but Jones is hurt, played in only eight games, and Brown has played in just 10 games as well.
+They’ve been predominantly a smash-mouth team.
 After that, the 49ers host Houston (Brandin Cooks and nobody else) before finishing against the Los Angeles Rams.

 And as glaring as some of the Thomas’ misplays have been, the 49ers’ company line is that they’re seeing some development.
 Against Cincinnati and Atlanta, Thomas hasn’t allowed receivers to get huge amounts of separation as much as he hasn’t made the play with tight coverage.